reactioncommerce/reaction-docs/developer/components/README.md

 ## Component StyleGuide

 Below is a basic example of how a component should look.
 Components should be reusable without any dependencies on Meteor, database, session, trackers, composeWithTracker or redux connect if possible.
-There are a few exceptions, however fetching from the database is best served from a higher order component component.
+There are a few exceptions, however, fetching from the database is best served from a higher order component.

 ```js
 import React, { Component, PropTypes } from "react";